shahimclt/android-strings-export/README.md

-# android-strings-export
+# Android Strings Export

+> No Idea why this hasnt been done before

 A Python script to automate importing and exporting `strings.xml` files to excel.
 This will help you handover the strings for translation to non technical users

 ## Steps to use:

 * Have python installed
 * Copy the files to the root of your project
 * if you need to avoid accidentally commiting the exported XLSX to Git, add this to `.gitignore`: `/*.xlsx`
 * install dependencies: `pip3 install -r .\py_requirements.txt`
 * run the script: `python string_export.py`
 * Enjoy

 ## Export all strings to XLSX: